loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-left-join-stream-global-table/README.md

 This module does:
 - stream <String,KafkaPerson> records from a topic named PERSON_TOPIC
 - stream <String,KafkaCountry> records from a topic named COUNTRY_TOPIC
-- join records matching on country code and build a new KafkaJoinPersonCountry object that holds both person and country information.
+- join records matching by country code and build a new KafkaJoinPersonCountry object that holds both person and country information.
 If no country has been matched, a value holding the person is still emitted as a `leftJoin()` is performed
 - write the result into a new topic named PERSON_COUNTRY_LEFT_JOIN_STREAM_GLOBAL_TABLE_TOPIC

 ![topology.png](topology.png)